nisarhassan12/freeCodeCamp/docs/devops.md

 ## How do we build, test and deploy the codebase?

-This repository is continuously built, tested and deployed to **separate sets of infrastructure (Servers, Databases, CDNs, etc.)**.
+This repository is continuously built, tested and deployed to **separate sets of infrastructure (Servers, Databases, CDNs, etc.)**

 This involves three steps to be followed in sequence: